francoismichel/ssh3-spec/draft-michel-ssh3.md

 This document defines mechanisms to run the SSH Connection protocol
 {{SSH-CONNECT}} over HTTP/3 and uses the name "SSH3" to refer to this solution.
-The secure channel establishment uses TLS included in QUIC {{QUIC}} {{QUIC-TLS}} while user authentication is performed using existing HTTP authentication schemes, focusing the design of SSH on the Connection protocol.
+The secure channel establishment uses TLS included in QUIC {{QUIC}} {{QUIC-TLS}} while user authentication is performed using existing HTTP authentication schemes, focusing the design of SSH on the Connection protocol itself.
 {{ssh3-architecture-goal}} provides a graphical representation of the architecture proposed in this document.
 One benefit of the approach is that the HTTP3 and QUIC layers can evolve independently of SSH.
 For instance, new encryption and MAC algorithms